Shobhit117/digit-recognizer/README.md

 # Digit Recognizer
 This is an implementation of a convolutional neural network for recognizing hand written digits using the MNIST dataset.
-A validation accuracy of about 99.3% is obtained after training for 11 epochs.
+This model attains a validation accuracy of about 99.3% is obtained after training for 12 epochs.
 The model architecture and weights are saved in the files `model_architecture.json` and `model_weights.h5`.
+Note that these weights are compatible only with the Tensorflow backed.

 To train the model run `train.py`.
 The file `test.py` generates a file `predictions.csv` which contains the predicted labels to the images in the test set.
 This file can be used for submission at Kaggle. `display_random.py` displays 25 random images from the test set along with their predicted labels.
 Here is an example.